infinitered/reactotron/README.md

 * [] Allow commands to be extended on client & server
 * [] Redux watches - add, remove, clear all
 * [] Api short display mode
-* [] Organize & create all UI elements in a single place outside the server
 * [] Packaging strategy
 * [] Does router need to exist?